WordPress/wordpress.org/wordpress.org/public_html/wp-content/themes/pub/wporg-plugins/readme.txt

     If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.

-== Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings->Plugin Name screen to configure the plugin
-1. (Make your instructions match the desired user flow for activating and installing your plugin.
-Include any steps that might be needed for explanatory purposes)

 == Frequently Asked Questions ==

 = A question that someone might have =